 A whimsical poem.
-In memory of Alice Pleasance Liddle.
+In memory of Alice Pleasance Liddell.
 In honor of Lewis Carroll

 A gang of spuds rise from the soil.